 - During the first few meetings, focus on establishing a friendly relationship that will drive open communication and trust

-- Listen to your mentee.
-Try to really understand what he/she needs, not just the words he/she tells you
+- Try to really understand what he/she needs, not just the words he/she tells you

 - Ask the difficult questions to confront your mentee regarding his/her challenges.
 Where it is painful is where growth is achieved